Friedrich Haug

 Friedrich Haug (Johann Christoph Friedrich Haug, born 9 March 1761 in Niederstotzingen, died 30 January 1829 in Stuttgart) was a German official and poet.

 Biography

 Haug is renowned particularly through his large number of epigrams, which he initially published under the name "Hophthalmos" (Sinngedichte, Frankfurt 1791; Epigrrams and Mixed Poems, Berlin 1805).
 From 1811 to 1817 he was the editor in charge of Cotta's Morgenblatt.
-With Friedrich Christoph Weisser, he published an epigramatic anthology (Stuttgart 1807–1809, 10 vols.).
+With Friedrich Christoph Weisser, he published an epigrammatic anthology (Stuttgart 1807–1809, 10 vols.).
 He also published fables, ballads, and stories.